silverstripe-terraformers/silverstripe-embargo-expiry/README.md

 Based on the work by [Marcus Nyeholt](https://github.com/nyeholt) and [Andrew Short](https://github.com/ajshort) for the [Advanced Workflow](https://github.com/symbiote/silverstripe-advancedworkflow/) module.

 This module adds the ability to schedule publish and unpublish events at a certain date and time.
-It can be applied to different model classes, but is commonly used with `SiteTree` where it comes with built-in UI triggers.
+It can be applied to different model classes, but is commonly used with `SiteTree`.

 Features: